 The ancient Ferragosto was intended to connect the main August holidays in order to provide to the farmers and workers a good period of rest – also called Augustali – extremely important to them after the great efforts made during the previous weeks.
 During the Roman Era, the festivity was actually on 1 August.
 Later, the catholic church decided to make coincide the secular anniversary with the religious celebration of the Assumption of Mary: 15 August.

 The popular tradition of “la gita di Ferragosto” (the Ferragosto trip) was born during the fascist period (in the mid twenties of the twentieth century) when, in the Ferragosto period, the regime arranged hundreds of popular trips for citizens and workers.
 This was promoted by the institution of the special popular trains, with only third class, with heavily discounted prices.

 “Che cosa fai a Ferragosto?” (what are you going to to at Ferragosto?) is by far the most popular and most dreaded question of the Italian summer.

 Amongst the most popular answers you will have

-One and one only is the absolute must at Ferragosto: it’s time to leave the city.
+The only absolute must at Ferragosto is however: it’s time to leave the city.